jerrybach98/Connect-Four/README.md

 # Connect Four
-Connect four game in CLI.
-Two players can play against each other and the board is updated in between turns.
+Connect Four is a command-line interface (CLI) game that allows two players to compete against each other.
+The game board is updated after each turn.

 **Live Demo: https://replit.com/@jerrybach98/Connect-Four